skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "About four days ago one of the little ones, a kid about seven years old, disappeared from the fields just north of town.
-Two days later, other kids were picking hardberries at the bushes over yonder", He points to an area west of the town, "and the kids say a man jumped out of the bushes and took one of them and carried the little girl off.
+Two days later, other kids were picking hardberries at the bushes over yonder," He points to an area west of the town, "and the kids say a man jumped out of the bushes and took one of them and carried the little girl off.
 Now, the soldiers took all our weapons when they took this town.
 That